gridcoin-community/Gridcoin-Research/doc/build-unix.md

 are based on BerkeleyDB 4.8.
 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.

-See the section "Disable-wallet mode" to build Bitcoin Core without wallet.
+See the section "Disable-wallet mode" to build Gridcoin without wallet.

 Optional (see --with-miniupnpc and --enable-upnp-default):

     sudo apt-get install libminiupnpc-dev

-ZMQ dependencies (provides ZMQ API 4.x):

-    sudo apt-get install libzmq3-dev

 Dependencies for the GUI: Ubuntu & Debian
 -----------------------------------------

-If you want to build Bitcoin-Qt, make sure that the required packages for Qt development are installed.
+If you want to build gridcoinresearch, make sure that the required packages for Qt development are installed.
 Either Qt 5 or Qt 4 are necessary to build the GUI.
 If both Qt 4 and Qt 5 are installed, Qt 5 will be used.
 Pass `--with-gui=qt4` to configure to choose Qt4.
 To build without GUI pass `--without-gui`.